RosboneMako/MakoMiniD/README.md

 These effects are fixed at these positions.
 The effects are always "ON".
 To bypass the effect set its MIX value to 0 (zero).

-OUTPUT BLOCK<br/>
-The final block has controls for balance, stereo effect, and output filters.
-The stereo effect (WIDTH) will delay either the left or right channel to create stereo.

 ON SCREEN CONTROL OPERATION
 ------------------------------------------------------------------